So just why is inflation so high, and how long will it last? - NewsBreak

 Yet today’s situation looks very different.
 Unemployment is relatively low, and households overall are in good shape financially.
 The Conference Board, a business research group, found that consumers’ inflation expectations last month were the highest they’d been since July 2008.
 But consumers didn’t seem all that worried: The board’s confidence index rose anyway, on optimism about the job market.

-“For the time being, at least, they feel that the benefits are outweighing the negatives,’’ said Lynn Franco, the Conference Board’s senior director of economic indicators.Family of Dothan mother killed in shooting speak out
+“For the time being, at least, they feel that the benefits are outweighing the negatives,’’ said Lynn Franco, the Conference Board’s senior director of economic indicators.Inflation pushing small businesses to the brink

 Economic growth, after slowing from July through September in response to the highly contagious delta variant, is thought to be bouncing back in the final quarter of 2021.